emilienschultz/activetigger/docs/quickstart.md

 Before annotating, you need to define your labels.
 You do this by creating labels in a coding scheme.

-We recommend keeping your labels simple.
+We recommend keeping your labels quick.
 If you are aiming to train a model, binary categorizations tend to be easier to handle.
 For example, if you are annotating newspaper headlines, it is easier to classify it as "politics/not politics", rather than to include all possible subjects as multiple categories.
 You can layer different binary categorizations as different coding scheme, or add labels at a later stage.

 Enter the name of each label under "New label" and click the plus sign.